pointerboy/Windows-Frameless-Terminal/README.md

   <b>Remove boundaries of your favourite terminal!</b>
 </p>

+# Latest Update Notes (BETA 1.1)
+ - I'm activly working on fixing the resize issue.
+ - Reload feature is now added.
+You can modify the configuration file and reload the changes on the go, without having to restart the application.
+ - Some minor code and UI cleanups.

 # What is this?
 Windows Frameless Terminal or simply WFT is an application that allows user to replicate Linux terminal experience.
 As a preview of version (1.0), it allows users dragging the window by using a custom set key in the configuration file.